 Software system components usually have a natural hierarchy, with some components being "composed of" other (sub-)components.
-For example, an object-oriented program in SPE is made up of several class frameworks, a framework is composed of several classes and class relationships, and a class is composed of various features and inter-class relationships.
+An object-oriented program in SPE is made up of several class frameworks, a framework is composed of several classes and class relationships, and a class is composed of various features and inter-class relationships.